-This description of the Senior Tutorial Model is adopted from The Four Models of Adult Education prepared by Ken Pawlak, a graduate of PSP, and William Bergquist, President of PSP
+This description of the Senior Tutorial Model is adopted from The Four Models of Adult Education prepared by Ken Pawlak, a graduate of the Professional School of Psychology, and William Bergquist, President of PSP

 Appreciation and Animation

-Appreciation is critical PSPs Senior tutorial program.
+Appreciation is critical for PSP's senior tutorial program.
 Typically, the most important book for a student to read is the book that she herself has authored (literally or figuratively).
-One of the key ingredients of a Senior tutorial program is an articulate appreciation of the knowledge and wisdom that the learner brings to the program.
-In many cases, a Senior tutorial faculty member’s primary role as a “tutor,” “guide,” or “learning coach” is to interview the student for many hours (with transcripts from the interview being compiled into a portfolio or even translated into a journal article or full book).
+One of the key ingredients of a senior tutorial program is an articulate appreciation of the knowledge and wisdom that the learner brings to the program.
+In many cases, a senior tutorial faculty member’s primary role as a “tutor,” “guide,” or “learning coach” is to interview the student for many hours (with transcripts from the interview being compiled into a portfolio or even translated into a journal article or full book).

 The Nature of Hidden Wisdom and Knowledge

-In summary, when working with a mature Senior tutorial participant, the tutor or instructor is not adding more knowledge — for the pitcher and mug are already full.
-Rather the tutor or instructor is helping this mature person to more fully articulate and elaborate on existing learning and acquired wisdom and experience and linking this learning, wisdom, and experience to other sources.
+In summary, when working with a mature senior tutorial participant, the tutor or instructor is not adding more knowledge — for the pitcher and mug are already full.
+Rather the tutor or instructor is helping this mature person to more fully articulate and elaborate on existing learning, acquired wisdom and experience, and then linking this learning, wisdom, and experience to other sources.
 The mature participant in this formal education program is finding her distinctive voice and distinctive competencies — rather than acquiring this voice or these competencies from the tutor or instructor.
-The educational journey is one which helps the Senior tutorial learner expand her horizons, find and acknowledge the original sources of her own ideas and more fully map the territory in which she lives and has acquired wisdom.
+The educational journey is one which helps the senior tutorial learner expand her horizons, find and acknowledge the original sources of her own ideas and more fully map the territory in which she lives and has acquired wisdom.

 Animating Senior Tutorial Learning